 Scheduled and impromptu workshops happen here in RL18.
 They help you learn the tools that enable you to complete fun projects.

 We're here to show you the fundamentals and to help you get comfortable working on your own.
 Below is our schedule of upcoming events with details on each one.
-If a time doesn't fit your needs, contact us or call 464-646-4175 to set up a one-on-one.
+If a time below or in our scheduler doesn't fit your needs, contact us or call 464-646-4175 to set up a one-on-one.